eden-byte/HackMIT/README.md

-**Video Emotion Analysis with AI Feedback**
+# 🎬 Video Emotion Analysis with AI Feedback

-A Flask-based web application that analyzes emotions in videos using computer vision, audio processing, and AI-powered feedback generation.
-Built for HackMIT 2024 with integration to Poke's automation platform.
+A Flask-based web application that analyzes emotions from videos collected by the Mentra Live glass, using computer vision, audio processing, and AI-powered feedback generation.
+Built for HackMIT 2025 with integration to Anthropic's LLM Model - Claude and Poke's automation platform.

-## Features
+## ✨ Features

-- **Multi-video upload** with drag-and-drop interface
+- Multi-video upload with drag-and-drop interface
-- **Advanced frame extraction** and image enhancement (CLAHE Grayscale)
+- Advanced frame extraction and image enhancement (CLAHE Grayscale)
-- **Audio processing** with MFCC feature extraction
+- Audio processing with MFCC feature extraction
-- **Emotion analysis** using Anthropic's Claude API
+- Emotion analysis using Anthropic's Claude API
-- **AI-powered feedback** generation for presentation skills
+- AI-powered feedback generation for presentation skills
-- **Poke integration** for automated feedback delivery
+- Poke integration for automated feedback delivery
-- **Real-time processing** status updates
+- Real-time processing status updates
-- **RESTful API** for frontend integration
+- RESTful API for frontend integration

-## Demo

-Upload videos → Process with AI → Get constructive feedback via Poke

 ## Technology Stack